daveRendon/DevCamp/Presentation/InstructorGuide.md

 **Common questions:**
 * Will you be covering IaaS and/or Azure Stack?
 No.
 * Will this cover competitive platforms?
 No.
+* Will this cover how to program in (.NET, Java, Node)?
+No.
+* Will this have a tutorial on how to use my favorite IDE?
+No.

 **Watch out for:** Timing.
 This session is only 30 mins and is meant to level set the audience.

 ### HOL Proctoring ###
 **Tasks to complete***
-* Set up development Environment
+* nothing

 **Exit criteria**
-* It can take up to 20 minutes or more to deploy the resource group for development.
+* is everyone still here?

 **Possible issues**
-* No Credit card
+*
-* If they have an existing subscription
-* If they cannot set up a trial

 ---